elmbridge/curriculum/The Basic Building Blocks of Elm.md

 # The Basic Building Blocks of Elm

-In this release, you'll learn how to work the the basic data structures of elm.
+In this release, you'll learn how to work the the basic data structures of Elm.
 You'll be working with a [custom application that we've written](https://github.com/elmbridge/intro-to-elm-part-1) where you'll be asked to implement some basic transformations.

 ## Goals